Blood, sweat, and tears… Three things you’ll find within the initial stages of any link building campaign!

 Prioritize content quality

-As we’ve already discussed, link building and marketing as a whole are an art.
+As we’ve already discussed, link building techniques and marketing as a whole are an art.

 And the problem with absolutely every type of art is that art is subjective.